khanhnamle1994/cracking-the-data-science-interview/EBooks/AB-Testing/README.md

 5. Find out if CTAs with text, icons, or text plus icons convert more users on your site.
 6. Test different colors, shapes, and sizes for CTA buttons on your website.

+### Content

+Content fuels your online business, particularly if you're a B2B company.
+Testing how you position and advertise content on your site can uncover big conversion and engagement lifts.

+7. Test gated content against non-gated content.
+Find out if your users are willing to sign up or provide more information to access materials on your site.
+8. Do site visitors crave more information about your company before signing up or making a purchase?
+Test adding or removing "About" content on your home page.
+9. Content tone can make a big difference in keeping users on your site.
+See what your visitors prefer by testing various tones and styles.
+10. Test how your content is displayed.
+Do users prefer to scroll down the page or click through to another page to learn more?

 [back to top](#ab-testing)